 snixembed - proxy StatusNotifierItems as XEmbedded systemtray-spec icons

-electron has recently dropped support for the old XEmbed-based system tray protocol, while many status bars for simple X window managers still do no not support newer protocols like StatusNotifierItem.
+Previously, electron dropped support for the old XEmbed-based system tray protocol, while many status bars for simple X window managers still do no not support newer protocols like StatusNotifierItem.
 This project is basically a dirty hack using deprecated GTK+ StatusIcons to proxy this new specification to the old one.

 While snixembed works fine with most setups, some bars and DEs provide their own optional SNI support, which should be preferred when available.